 New First-Year Students (McMinnville Campus)

-New first-year students (fall semester start) are required to enroll in an advising (ADV) designated academic course during their first semester as well as the one-credit paracurricular course FIRST SEMESTER SEMINAR (FIRST-YEAR FALL START) (IDST 007).
-The course with the ADV designation is one of several academic courses commonly taken by first-year students.
-The faculty member teaching the ADV-designated course is assigned as the student’s faculty advisor.
-Students for whom the academic course is designated as their ADV course meet as a group with their faculty advisor outside of the overall course meeting times.
+New first-year students (fall semester start) are required to enroll in an advising designated academic course during their first semester as well as the one-credit paracurricular course IDST 007 FIRST SEMESTER SEMINAR (FIRST-YEAR FALL START).
+The Advising-designated course is one of several academic courses commonly taken by first-year students.
+The faculty member teaching the Advising-designated course is assigned as the student’s faculty advisor.
+Students for whom the academic course is designated as their Advising course meet as a group with their faculty advisor outside of the overall course meeting times.
 Group advising meetings facilitate the advisor-advisee relationship and cover important topics related to academic success at Linfield.
+Additionally, students will also meet with their Registration and Orientation Leader as part of the First Semester Seminar Lab experience IDST 007L during the semester.

-New first-year students starting during the spring semester are required to enroll in the one-credit paracurricular course FIRST SEMESTER TRANSFER STUDENT SEMINAR (IDST 009) and are assigned a faculty advisor through this paracurricular course.
+New first-year students starting during the spring semester are required to enroll in the one-credit paracurricular course IDST 007 or course IDST 009 FIRST SEMESTER TRANSFER STUDENT SEMINAR as appropriate, and are assigned an advisor through their paracurricular course.

-Students pursuing pre-nursing on the McMinnville campus are assigned a pre-nursing faculty advisor once they declare pre-nursing as their intended field of study.
+Students pursuing pre-nursing on the McMinnville campus are assigned a pre-nursing faculty advisor whenever possible once they declare pre-nursing as their intended field of study.
+Students intending on majoring in Nursing are encouraged to declare pre-nursing as soon as possible.
 This is typically around November of their first year (after they register for their second term at Linfield).

 Transfer Students (McMinnville Campus)